 In first grade when I learned to put words together to make sentences, I felt compelled to write about life.
 Poetry was my first beginnings, letters to friends, homemade cards to loved ones, and then journaling.
 I’ve always been compelled to write or it would linger too long in my soul, aching to get out on paper.
 My house is filled with notebooks, file folders, and computer files that support this compelled obsession.
-I’m 47, a wife, a mother, a student, work outside the home, love Jesus.
 My deep love for Him is my reason for this blog.
 Jesus has been my friend even before I asked Him to be.
 He taught me how to talk to Him, write to Him, and most importantly how to trust in Him.
+Over time, my writing has become my love letters to my family and future great grandchildren.
+I want them to know that I’ve prayed for them.
+I want them to know Jesus and His love.
+You may not remember my name and that is okay.
+Remember the legacy of a life well-lived and my love for Him.

 Why Blog?
-Most things of the soul are universal yet we are afraid to share.
+Most things of the soul are universal; yet, we are afraid to share.
 Being vulnerable is risky, yet it’s the very thing that encourages others and provides acknowledgment and validation in places that seem so lonely.
-The thing I love most about blogging is when I’m writing it truly seems like I’m talking to you, connecting with you, and perhaps through mere words and honesty, we can encourage each other in this life journey.
+The thing I love most about blogging is when I’m writing it truly seems like I’m talking to you, connecting with you, and perhaps through mere words and honesty, we can encourage each other in this life’s journey.

 WHY ARRESTED BY GRACE?